 Long Term Foster Care

-With these placements, the young person in care is a full member of the family and so benefit from a sense of stability and permanency and so are able to grow and develop on a stable foundation.
-It allows the children and young people in long-term foster placements to build attachments and trust with their new family and feel safe and secure in their place in life.
+With these placements, the young person in care is a full member of the family, allowing them to benefit from a sense of stability and permanency but also grow and develop on a stable foundation.
+It allows the children and young people in long term foster placements to build attachments and trust with their new family and feel safe and secure in their place in life.

-Some people see long-term fostering placements as a poor alternative to adoption.
-This is not the case.
-Long-term foster care allows the child or young person in care to remain in contact with their birth parents – if this is deemed suitable – from within a strong support system.
+Some people see long term fostering placements as an alternative to adoption.
+This shouldn’t be the case.
+Long term foster care allows the child or young person in care to remain in contact with their birth parents – if this is deemed suitable – from within a strong support system.
 While this may be very limited contact, it allows the familial relationship to remain which may be helpful in their development.

-If you are not currently a foster parent and wish to apply to become a carer for this or any other types of fostering services we offer to local authorities in your area, then we’d love to hear from you.
+If you are not currently a foster parent and wish to apply to become a long term foster carer, or for any other types of foster care services we offer to local authorities in your area, then we’d love to hear from you.
+Get in touch with one of our expert team today.
 You can contact us by phone on 01253 712734 or by using our online contact form.